 Dagon was originally a Mesopotamian (Akkadian, Assyrian, Babylonian and Sumerian) fertility god who evolved into a major god, reportedly of grain (as symbol of fertility) and fish and/or fishing (as symbol of multiplying).
 He was also a major member, or perhaps head, of the pantheon of the Philistines ( people from Palestine during the 12th c.
 BC).

-Soldered bronze bail on top.
+- Soldered bronze bail on top.

-Sealed with resin to preserve the finish.
+- Sealed with resin to preserve the finish.

-Signed by the artist in the back.
+- Signed by the artist in the back.

-The pendant is about 33mm x 33mm or 1 1/2"
+- The pendant is about 33mm x 33mm or 1 1/2"

-Different 14k gold filled chain length and thickness options are available.
+- 14k gold filled chain options

-Gold filled has 100 times more gold than plated thus does not rub or peel off.
+- Gold filled has 100 times more gold than plated thus does not rub or peel off.

-Also, a 4 mm wide black genuine Greek leather option.
+- 4 mm wide black genuine Greek leather option.